-We employ more than 400 people, including 350 scientists at the National Agri-food Innovation Campus a few miles from York.
+We employ more than 400 people, including over 300 scientists at the National Agri-food Innovation Campus a few miles from York.

 We use original thinking and innovation into ways to support and develop a sustainable food chain, a healthy natural environment, and to protect the global community from biological and chemical risks.